RudraJadaun1/Wisper/README.md

 - `ESP8266WiFi` — for connecting to Wi-Fi.
 - `ESP8266WebServer` — for hosting HTTP endpoints.
-- `WiFiUdp` & `NTPClient` — for NTP time synchronization.
+- `WiFiUdp` & `NTPClient` — for NTP time synchronisation.
-- `ArduinoJson` — for serializing and deserializing state.
+- `ArduinoJson` — for serialising and deserialising state.
 - `SH1106Wire` — for driving the SH1106 OLED display.
 - `FS` (SPIFFS) — for file storage on flash.